lannandc/lannandc.github.io/content/about_me.md

 - **Machine Learning in Genomics**: Developing and applying machine learning methods to genomic data, expanding beyond traditional statistical approaches to capture complex biological relationships

-## Approach

-I believe in making complex analyses accessible and interpretable.
-Whether working on large-scale genomic studies or developing new analytical pipelines, I focus on rigorous methods that provide clear, actionable results.

 ---